How To Register a Trademark In Spain

 – Right to exclusive use of the brand or trade name.

 – You can prohibit the use of that sign by third parties, thus avoiding confusion in the market.

 – You could ask for compensation for damages suffered.

-– With the concession, it acquires value, becoming an equity asset of the company.
+– With the concession, it gains value, becoming an equity asset of the company.

 How much does it cost to register a trademark in Spain?

 You may be looking online to see if it is possible to register your trademark for free.
 We are sorry to say no!
 Trademark registrations are not free, even if you do the procedure yourself.

 As we discussed before, you can process the registration through the Electronic Headquarters of the Spanish Patent and Trademark Office.
 Also, you can do it through the European office EUIPO.Usually, the first time you request your trademark registration, it will cost you €150.45, although there is a discount if you do it electronically, and it will stay at €127.88 (prices updated 2023).
 The following requested registrations cost about €97.48, and with the discount, they will cost €82.84 for each registration.